 - unusual fatigue or weakness

-It's very important to get medical help as quickly as possible if you feel you have the symptoms of a heart attack.
+It's very important to immediately call 9-1-1, or get medical help as quickly as possible if you feel you have the symptoms of a heart attack.

 Making the Diagnosis